Fila Manila update

 As for his deal with Daniel, it’s currently going through the due diligence stage.
 But in the meantime, he has partnered with Camino Partners, which helped grow KIND to a national brand.

 Looking toward a future Fila Manila update, Jake told us that he is working hard to continue to expand “both at retail with more national retailers as well as online.”
-At the time of writing, you can find products in Whole Foods, Target, Stop & Shop, and a variety of privately owned grocery stores all around the country.

-The future is looking very bright for Jake and we cannot wait to see where our next Fila Manila update takes us!
+The future is looking very bright for Jake, and we cannot wait to see where our next Fila Manila update takes us!

 In the meantime, you can check out our other company updates from Season 15 Episode 16 by following the links below!